alenpragma/docs-mind/docs/get-started/performance-reports.md

 Our goal is to make a highly-performant, feature-rich and easy to setup and maintain blcokchain client software.

-All tests were done using the [Mind-chainLoadbot](../additional-features/stress-testing.md).
+All tests were done using the [mind loadbot ](../additional-features/stress-testing.md).

 Every performance report you will find on this page is properly dated, environment clearly described and the testing method clearly explained.